A graphical framework for global optimization of mixed-integer nonlinear programs: DD Construction

 Theorem~\ref{thm:nonseparable relaxed 2} implies that applying a merging operation at the layers of a DD that models non-separable functions can effectively reduce the size of the DD while still providing a relaxation for the underlying set.
-This result is analogous to Theorem~\ref{thm:separable relaxed 2} for separable functions.
+This result aligns with the well-known findings on relaxed DDs for separable functions in the literature \cite{davarnia:va:2020,davarnia:2021}.
 However, there is an interesting and notable difference in how the merging operation impacts the relaxations produced for the separable and non-separable cases.
 In the separable case, the merging operation exhibits a \textit{sequential relaxation} property.
 This means that the operation can be decomposed into a sequence of steps, with each step providing a relaxation for the set obtained from the previous step.
-This property is formalized in Proposition~\ref{prop:separable relaxed}, which is used to establish Theorem~\ref{thm:separable relaxed 2}.
-In contrast, the sequential relaxation property does not apply to the non-separable case.
-Specifically, merging nodes at the layers of a DD that uses node backtracking, as in Algorithm~\ref{alg:nonseparable DD}, while still providing a relaxation for the original set, does not necessarily provide a relaxation for the solution set of the DD itself.
+In contrast, the sequential relaxation property does not hold for the non-separable case.
+Specifically, merging nodes at the layers of a DD that invoke node backtracking, as in Algorithm~\ref{alg:nonseparable DD}, while still providing a relaxation for the original set, does not necessarily provide a relaxation for the solution set of the DD itself.